danieldin95/openlan-py/ope/README.md

 # Multi-Ope
-If the ope discover new host, it shares this host to memcached, And other ope will find frame's destination which cpe belongs to by memcached.
-When one cpe booting load, it establishs fully connection to all ope as known.
+If the ope discover new host, it must shares this host to memcached, and other ope will find frame's destination which cpe belongs to by memcached.
+When one cpe startup, it must establish fully connection to all ope as known.

                            memcached
                                |